Right to Buy

 There are circumstances when tenants are not entitled to buy their home.
 In the Royal Borough the usual reasons for not being able to buy are:

 - the property is occupied as part of your employment, for example, as a caretaker or school-keeper

 - a court has made a possession order which says that you must leave your home

 - you are an undischarged bankrupt, have a bankruptcy petition pending against you, or have made an arrangement with creditors (people you owe money to) and you still owe them money.

 There are several stages you need to go through when you buy your home.

 Who should I contact for more details?

-Please speak to your neighbourhood officer in the first instance about the options available to you.
+Please speak to the Neighbourhood Management Team in the first instance about the options available to you.